awslabs/graphstorm/docs/source/api/references/graphstorm.eval.rst

     evaluation metric.
 However, users can also set other metrics, e.g., ``precision_recall``, ``roc_auc``, and ``f1_score`` in ``GSgnnClassificationEvaluator``.

-    Users can find the information of metrics for different tasks in the :ref:`Evaluation metrics <eval_metrics>` section.
+    Users can find the information about metrics for different tasks in the :ref:`Evaluation metrics <eval_metrics>` section.

     If users want to implement customized evaluators or evaluation methods, a best practice is to